 Santander is one of the largest mortgage lenders in the UK, operating both direct to consumers and through its broker-only Santander for Intermediaries channel.
 In this review we explore the types of mortgages Santander offers, its lending criteria, charges and its advantages and disadvantages.

 What is a Santander mortgage?

 Santander has become a major player among British high street banks since it acquired Abbey National in November 2004, following 15 years of operating in the UK in partnership with The Royal Bank of Scotland.
-It now has over 500 branches, 24.4 million customers and 21,000 members of staff.
+It now has over 400 branches, 14 million customers and has become the 3rd largest retail mortgage lender in the UK.
 It makes up a significant part of the mainstream mortgage market and generally offers competitive deals at rates below the market average.